Ericson90/xserve-ekoview-ubuntu/README.md

-# WSN XServe and eKoview 2.x installer
+# WSN XServe and eKoview 2.4.32 installer
-## for Ubuntu 10.04 LTS or Ubuntu 12.04 LTS
+## For Ubuntu 10.04 LTS or Ubuntu 12.04 LTS

 ### INTRODUCTION
 The script will try mimic the actual xServe and eKoView system implementation that comes with Memsic Netbook.<br>